cdhanna/docs.monogame.github.io/articles/tutorials/advanced/2d_shaders/07_sprite_vertex_effect/index.md

     output.TextureCoordinates = input.TexCoord;
     return output;
 }
 ```

+> [!note]
+> What does this do, `output.Position /= output.Position.w` ?
+> Long story short, the `w` component of the `.Position` must be _1_.
+Dividing any number by itself results in _1_, so the dividing `output.Position` by its own `w` component does two things,
+>  1. sets the `w` component to _1_,
+>  2. uniformly adjusts the other components to accomodate the change.
+>
+> The math to fully explain why this is required is beyond the scope of this tutorial series.
+Read about [homogenous coordinates](https://www.tomdalling.com/blog/modern-opengl/explaining-homogenous-coordinates-and-projective-geometry/) and the [perspective divide](https://www.scratchapixel.com/lessons/3d-basic-rendering/perspective-and-orthographic-projection-matrix/projection-matrix-GPU-rendering-pipeline-clipping.html)

 And now when the debug parameter is adjusted, the text spins in a way that was never possible with the default `SpriteBatch` vertex shader.